n0m4d22/HackTheBox-Writeups/machines/medium/schooled/schooled-writeup.md

 We add `moodle.schooled.htb` next to `10.129.96.53 schooled.htb` to add the second domain linked with the target's IP address and can now access the page.

-Browsing to `http://moodle.schooled.htb/` and are directed to `/modules`.
-The webpage has some courses and other functions, but the one that catches our attention is the **Log in** page.
+Browsing to `http://moodle.schooled.htb/` redirects to `/moodle`.
+The homepage has some courses and other functions, but the one that catches our attention is the **Log in** page.

 ![alt text](images/image-3.png)

 The page allows us to create a new account or login as a guest user.

-Logging in as guest, we can browse the courses and but we cannot access them, we can also view the course's teacher but it's inaccessible without user login.
+Logging in as guest, we can browse the courses but we cannot access them, we can also view information about the course's teacher but it's inaccessible without an authenticated user.

 The next step is to try and create a user account using the `Create new account`.

-Using dummy credentials we register to the platform to gain access to course and teacher information.
+Using dummy credentials we register to the platform to gain access to courses and teacher information.

 ![alt text](images/image-4.png)

 On the next page we are required to confirm our account by pressing a button, and we finally have access to our courses.

-Browsing the courses we notice that the only one we can enrol to, is Mathematics.
+Browsing the courses we notice that the only one we can enroll to, is Mathematics.

 ![alt text](images/image.png)